marioalmonte/accessitrans-aria/readme.txt

 == Changelog ==

+= 2.0.2 =
+* Added internationalization support
+* Prepared plugin for translation with language files directory
+* Fixed escaping in admin pages
+* Added website and blog link to author information

 = 2.0.1 =
 * Fix for translation registration in complex templates
 * Performance improvements in capture methods